moontrader2009/Redbelly-Node-Monitoring-TG-Bot/README.md

-# 🛡️ Redbelly Node Telegram Monitor Bot
+# 🛡️ Redbelly Node Telegram Monitoring Bot

 A Bash script to monitor the health and performance of a Redbelly blockchain node.
 It sends periodic status updates and critical alerts to a configured Telegram chat for seamless node monitoring.